 The Fund requires that any promotional material for the project be accompanied with recognition of the Waterman Fund’s support.
-The Fund can provide a high resolution image of its logo and copies of pamphlets and newsletters.
-The Fund also requires recognition in any articles, publications, or presentations about the project (in print or on line), including an organization’s newsletter or annual report.
+The Fund can provide a high-resolution image of its logo and copies of pamphlets and newsletters.
+The Fund also requires recognition in any articles, publications, or presentations about the project (in print or online), including an organization’s newsletter or annual report.
+If creating a video, recognize the Fund in it.
 The Fund urges grantees to publicize information about the Waterman Fund grant and its outcome with its members and the general public.

 Please Note–The Fund may also request that the grantee write a brief article for its newsletter and/or website or make a presentation at the Alpine Stewardship Gathering, the Waterman Fund Annual Meeting, or another meeting or event.